List of San Diego State University fraternities and sororities: Local sorority origins

-Interfraternity Council
+Interfraternity Council (IFC)

 The Interfraternity Council (IFC) is the governing body of general social fraternities on the San Diego State campus.
 Most of its member organizations belong to the North American Interfraternity Conference.
 The Interfraternity Council was formed on October 10, 1924, initially encompassing both fraternities and sororities.
 The purpose of the organization was stated to be "boosting a high scholarship standard among the members of the fraternal organizations, and of cooperating with the faculty in all matters which lead to the success of the College".